-Find out where you'll stand on your next application by getting a copy of your credit file for free.
+Find out where you'll stand on your next application by getting a copy of your credit report for free.

 Your finances are always documented, whether it be through your bank statements or through your own tracking.
-One document that tracks your finances in a more comprehensive way than most is your credit file.
+One document that tracks your finances in a more comprehensive way than most is your credit report.
 It's a public record of your loan applications and repayment history, both positive and negative, and it's what lenders use to decide if you're a good or bad candidate for a loan.